bgulbis/dirr/README.md

 Purpose
 -------

 The `dirr` package can be used to set up a data project with default folders.
-Additionally, utility functions to compress data files are provided.
+Additionally, utility functions to compress data files and batch load/save Rds are provided.

 Installation
 ------------